-Your doctor sends the biopsy samples to the laboratory, where a specialist doctor (pathologist) looks at the cells under the microscope.
+Your doctor sends the tissue samples to the lab, where a pathologist looks at the cells under the microscope.

-You may go home the same day as your biopsy or the next day.
-This will depend on the type of biopsy you have and where in the body the biopsy is taken from.
+You may go home the same day or the next day.
+This will depend on the type of biopsy you had.

-Your doctor or nurse will tell you if you need to follow any instructions when you get home, such as how to care for your wound if you have one.
+Having a biopsy can be uncomfortable and your doctor may give you painkillers.
+The team will tell you if you need to follow any instructions when you get home, such as how to care for the wound if you have one.
 They will also tell you who to contact if you have any problems after your biopsy.